- Be able to utilize nutrition facts labels to make decisions regarding foods to purchase and consume.

 - “Calories from fat” has been removed because the type of fat is important

-- Updated values for sodium, dietary fiber, and vitamin D (which are all required on the label) based on newer scientific research
+- Updated values for calcium, sodium, dietary fiber, and vitamin D (which are all required on the label) based on newer scientific research

 - Updated serving sizes that reflect how much consumers are more likely eating today